 Can two profiles use the same model?

-Yes — model choice is per profile, but they can be the same.
+Yes — model choice is per profile, but they can be the same model.

 Are profiles the same as Swarm sub-agents?